Skip to content

 The math on the PM question

-A marketing agency project manager costs $90,000 to $110,000 in base salary, plus another 30 to 35 percent in taxes, benefits, and overhead.
-Call it $120,000 to $145,000 all-in, annually.
+As of February 2026, ZipRecruiter pegs the average U.S. marketing-agency project manager at about $90,500 a year, with experienced ones running to $110,000 and up.
+Add another 30 to 35 percent in taxes, benefits, and overhead and you’re at $120,000 to $145,000 all-in, annually.
 That’s not a small line item for a 10-person shop.

 The pitch I make to agency owners isn’t “replace your PM with AI.”
 It’s more specific than that.